bong33kr63-ux/england-lte-5g-signal-prediction/README.md

 - access to an enabled Google Cloud project; and
 - the source-specific folder structure described in [`DATA.md`](DATA.md).

-Because external datasets may be updated after the dissertation was completed, newly downloaded source files may not be identical to the versions used in the submitted analysis.
+Because externally maintained datasets may be updated after the dissertation was completed, newly downloaded source files may not be identical to the versions used in the submitted analysis.

 ## Data and attribution

 The processed datasets contain grid-level labels and predictors generated for this study.
-They should not be interpreted as raw Ofcom measurements or verified counts of physical base stations.
+They are not copies of the raw Ofcom measurement files and should not be interpreted as independently verified counts of physical base stations.

 OpenCellID-derived variables represent aggregated records from the OpenCellID database.
 Please consult [`DATA.md`](DATA.md) for the relevant source, licence and attribution information.

+## Licence

+The original project code in this repository is released under the [MIT License](LICENSE).

+This licence applies to the project code and does not override the licences or terms of the external data sources.
+Ofcom, OpenCellID, Google Earth Engine datasets, GADM and derived data remain subject to the relevant providers' terms and attribution requirements.
+See [`DATA.md`](DATA.md) for details.

 ## Author